Adamzek/i-Aswaq/README.md

 ## e.
 Preferred Platform - Adam Zahari 2314361
 ## f.
 Features and Functionalities - Syamin 2219501 & Sholihin 2210097

+### 1. Search and Filters
+Users can search for items by name, category, or price range.

+Filters help narrow down results (e.g., by condition: new/used, or item type: books, electronics, clothing).

+### 2. Real-Time Chat Between Buyer & Seller
+Built-in chat function allows instant communication using Firebase Realtime Database or Cloud Firestore.

+Users can discuss prices, arrange meetups, or ask about item details securely within the app.

+### 3. CRUD for Listings (with Image Upload via Firebase Storage)
+Sellers can Create, Read, Update, and Delete their listings.

+Item images are uploaded and stored securely using Firebase Storage.

+Each listing contains title, description, category, price, and seller contact.

 ---
 # Requirement Analysis & Planning
 ## 1. Evaluate technical feasibility - Adam 2314361